where does France stand in relation to the best and the worst students?

 Overshoot days, country by country, in 2023. © Earth Overshoot Day

 The very last country in the ranking is the very symbol of opulence: Qatar, which entered on credit on February 10.
-That is just over a month after the start of the year only.
+That is just over a month following the start of the year only.
 If every person on earth lived the same lifestyle as a Qatari, humanity would need the resources of 9 planets.
 In 2021, CO2 emissions per capita for Qatar were 34.4 tons of CO2 per capita.
 In France, in 2020, the carbon footprint per inhabitant fluctuated between 8 and 9 tonnes.

-Among the other bad performers, we find on an equal footing the United States, Canada and the United Arab Emirates, for an overrun on March 13, 2023, or about a third of the past year only.
+Among the other bad performers, we find on an equal footing the United States, Canada and the United Arab Emirates, for an overrun on March 13, 2023, or regarding a third of the past year only.
 The American way of life, particularly focused on consumption, especially of meat, the use of fossil fuels and the use of polluting modes of transport, is not a myth.

 Some countries don’t live on credit